 Q) How do I calculate the size of my newsroom to determine which division to enter?

-A) Calculate the journalism staff size by counting all the full-time-equivalent (FTE) journalism-related employees in the newsroom.
+A) Calculate the journalism staff size by counting all the full-time-equivalent (FTE) journalism-related employees in the newsroom at the time the entry was produced.
 In addition to reporters, the calculation should include, among others, all editors, designers, online producers and multimedia content producers, such as photographers, data analysts and videographers.
 Two half-time editors, for example, would add up to one FTE.

 Q) I have a submission that ran as part of a partnership with another journalism organization.
 Which newsroom size division should I enter?